Facebook Pixel Dr. Lily Popova Zhuhadar | Western Kentucky University

 Biography

-Between 2014 and 2023, Dr. Zhuhadar has submitted more than 30 grant proposals, internally and externally, ranging from $3K to $2M.
+Between 2014 and 2024, Dr. Zhuhadar has submitted more than 30 grant proposals, both internally and externally, ranging from $3K to $2M, demonstrating her strong commitment to securing funding for impactful research.

 AI & Cloud-based Platforms